Tennessee turns to fans to raise money for new goalposts at Neyland Stadium - NewsBreak

 KNOXVILLE, Tenn.
 (WKRN) — Vols fans spent Saturday night celebrating the University of Tennessee’s first football victory over the University of Alabama since 2006, but part of that celebration ended up being quite costly for Neyland Stadium.

-As soon as the Tennessee-Alabama game ended with a last-minute 40-yard field goal — bringing the final score to 52-49 — fans from the sold-out stands flooded the field, for which the SEC said Tennessee would be fined $100,000.AP Top 25: Tennessee up to No. 3, ‘Bama’s top-5 streak ends
+As soon as the Tennessee-Alabama game ended with a last minute 40-yard field goal — bringing the final score to 52-49 — fans from the sold-out stands flooded the field, for which the SEC said Tennessee would be fined $100,000 .

 After that, staff from News 2’s sister station, WATE, recorded footage of fans tearing down the goalposts in Neyland Stadium.
-Then, fans carried the goalposts through the streets before throwing them into the Tennessee River, as seen in videos on Twitter.
+Then, fans carried the goalposts through the streets before throwing them into the Tennessee River, as seen in videos on Twitter.“It’s great to be a Tennessee Vol!”
+Dolly celebrates win

 Following the excitement from the Vols’ victory over Alabama, Tennessee Football posted the following tweet on Sunday, Oct.
 16: